Here's Who Investigators Say Killed JonBenét Ramsey

 I don't buy it.
 I don't think they could stage their daughters death like that to cover for their son. #JonBenetRamsey pic.twitter.com/L899gcMAER— JSSHRH (@JSSHRH) September 20, 2016

-Naturally, theories about the killer abounded before the programme.
+Naturally, theories about the killer abounded before the program.
 And now they still abound, since the program is just entertainment and not, you know, an actual investigation.

 A second, perhaps stronger reaction, was about the consumption of pineapples in milk.
 A curious choice to be sure.